 - Obtain a system water sample from the drain at the back of the furnace.
 Before collecting the sample, open the valve and drain about a quart of water; then carefully fill the sample container without contaminating the sample.
-Be sure to properly close the valve when finished. - 2.
-Dip a pH test strip from the test kit in the water sample.
-Shake excess water off the test strip.
-Compare the color of the test strip to the chart provided to determine pH level.
-The pH of the treated water should be between 8.0 and 9.5. - 3.
-Follow the instructions provided in the water test kit to test the moly level of the treated system water.
+Be sure to properly close the valve when finished. - Dip a test strip from the test kit in the water sample for 1 second and remove.
+Shake off excess liquid (very important to prevent water bleed from one pad to the other).
+Compare moly test pad to the color chart within 10 seconds.
+The moly level must be 350 ppm or more. - 3.
+Compare pH test pad to the color chart at 30 seconds.
+The pH of the treated water should be between 8.0 and 9.5.